Harold Parker State Forest, Andover

 At least a few days will be needed to fully explore all of the trails that Harold Parker has to offer.
 And I'd suggest bringing a copy of the trail map so that you won't get too badly lost.
 The official DCR trail map doesn't show every one of the forest's trails.
 But at least all of the roads and major intersections are on it.

 Every year North Shore NEMBA hosts the Wicked Ride of the East at Harold Parker.
 This is a challenging fun event that uses many of the best trails in the forest, including many that North Shore NEMBA has had a hand in maintaining.
 Be sure to check out the route map for this event.

 For more information on Harold Parker, including camping and swimming visit the DCR's Harold Parker Website.
 This website now has three maps for Harold Parker.
-A general map of the forest and two mountain bike specific maps that were generated as part of the forest's recent Resource Management Plan.
-These are the East Map and the West Map.
+A general map of the forest and two maps that were generated as part of the forest's 2013 Resource Management Plan.
+Of the three the TrailForks map is the best.

 But the best way to get introduced to Harold Parker's trails is to explore.
 Go there, take off on a trail, and get lost.
 Then find yourself, and get lost again.
 You'll never be too far from a paved road; so cutting the forest up into pavement encircled blocks will keep things manageable.
 Not to mention provide you with many days of fun exploring.
 I particularly like the way the singletracks make use of all of the forest's best terrain.
 They wind around and over all of the forests' hills and provide you with lots of scenic photo opportunities along the shores of the forest's many ponds.

 If you want to sample the best of the forest’s trails without having to find them yourself try following the course on the Wicked Ride of the East event map.
 Or attend this year’s event.